What is AI class 10 | CBSE 417

 NITI Aayog: National Strategy for Artificial Intelligence

-AI refers to the ability of machines to perform cognitive tasks like thinking, perceiving, learning, problem solving and decision making.
+AI refers to the ability of machines to perform cognitive tasks, such as thinking, perceiving, learning, problem-solving, and decision-making.
 Initially conceived as a technology that could mimic human intelligence, AI has evolved in ways that far exceed its original conception.

-With incredible advances made in data collection, processing and computation power, intelligent systems can now be deployed to take over a variety of tasks, enable connectivity and enhance productivity.
+With incredible advances in data collection, processin,g andcomputationaln power, intelligent systems can now be deployed to take over a variety of tasks, enable connectivit,y and enhance productivity.

 World Economic Forum

 Artificial intelligence (AI) is the software engine that drives the Fourth Industrial Revolution.
 Its impact can already be seen in homes, businesses and political processes.
-In its embodied form of robots, it will soon be driving cars, stocking warehouses and caring for the young and elderly.
+In its embodied form, as robots, they will soon be driving cars, stocking warehouses, and caring for the young and elderly.

-It holds the promise of solving some of the most pressing issues facing society, but also presents challenges such as inscrutable “black box” algorithms, unethical use of data and potential job displacement.
+It holds the promise of solving society’s issues.
+However, it also presents challenges such as black-box algorithms, unethical data use, and potential job displacement.

-As rapid advances in machine learning (ML) increase the scope and scale of AI’s deployment across all aspects of daily life, and as the technology itself can learn and change on its own, multi-stakeholder collaboration is required to optimize accountability, transparency, privacy and impartiality to create trust
+Rapid advances in machine learning (ML) are expanding the scope and scale of AI across daily life.
+Moreover, because AI systems can learn and change on their own, multi-stakeholder collaboration is essential.
+This collaboration helps ensure accountability, transparency, privacy, and impartiality, thereby building trust.

-AI is not a well defined technology and no universally agreed definition exists.
+AI is not a well-defined technology, and no universally agreed-upon definition exists.
 It is rather a cover term for techniques associated with data analysis and pattern recognition.

 AI is not a new technology, having existed since the 1950s.
 While some markets, sectors and individual businesses are more advanced than others.

-AI is still at a relatively early stage of development, so that the range of potential applications, and the quality of most existing applications, have ample margins left for further development and improvement.
+AI is still at a relatively early stage of development, so the range of potential applications and the quality of most existing applications have ample margins left for further development and improvement.

 Encyclopedia Britannica

 Artificial intelligence (AI), isthe ability of a digital computer or computer-controlled robot to perform tasks commonly associated with intelligent beings.
-The term is frequently applied to the project of developing systems endowed with the intellectual processes characteristic of humans, such as the ability to reason, discover meaning, generalize or learn, from past experience.
+The term is frequently applied to the project of developing systems endowed with the intellectual processes characteristic of humans, such as the ability to reason, discover meaning, generalise or learn from past experience.

-We Suggest you to read Applications of AI to learn more about the applications of Artificial Intelligence.
+We suggest you read Applications of AI to learn more about the applications of Artificial Intelligence.

-Since we have a lot of different technologies which exist around us in today’s time, it is very common for us to misunderstand any other technology as AI.
+Since we have a lot of different technologies that exist around today, it is very common for us to misunderstand any other technology as AI.

 As we discussed earlier, any machine that has been trained with data and can make decisions/predictions on its own can be termed as AI.
-Here, the term ‘training’ is important.
+Here, the term” raining is important.

 AI vs Automation